 - Results will be posted in the cafeteria.
-Contestants should go to the main office to obtain their medal.
+Medals will also be awarded in the cafeteria.

-- Medals will be awarded to the top six places in individual events for both Large (5A and 6A) and Small (1A, 2A, 3A, and 4A) school divisions, as well as to first and second place members of the winning teams in both divisions.
+- Medals will be awarded to the top six places in individual events for both Large (5A and 6A) and Small (1A, 2A, 3A, and 4A) school divisions, as well as to first and second place teams in both divisions.
 In speech events, only one set of medals will be awarded (no divisions).

 Sweepstakes points will be calculated according to the UIL Constitution and Contest Rules.
-First and second place sweepstakes trophies will be awarded to the top two schools in both large and small school divisions.
+First and second place sweepstakes trophies will be awarded in both large and small school divisions.

 JUDGING AND GRADING:

 - All Computer Application teams and Spelling teams MUST provide a grader.
 Without a school representative, the school’s tests will NOT be graded or scored.

 - All coaches need to report for grading in non-judged events.
 Many hands make light work.